 - Proof of identity, if an applicant is entering information into the form on the basis of data from the certificate of temporary retaining or seizure of travel documents or the certificate of reporting a travel document as missing

 - Proof of supporting facts which are the basis of registration of temporary or permanent residence and address for a foreigner on temporary stay:

 - ownership certificate – original or a document available on-line; not older than six months

 - lease agreement – original (with certified signatures)* and a regular copy

 *If there is no certified lease agreement, the landlord may come with the foreigner to the police directorate or police station and give a statement on lease personally.

-Legal and natural persons providing accommodation services to third-country nationals on short-term stay (hotels, hostels, motels etc.), but also health institutions and tourist boards, have to register foreigners through a tourist community office or electronically, online, within 1 day from the arrival of the foreigner.
-If a foreigner on short-term stay is staying in Croatia in a private arrangement, (s)he needs to register the accommodation within 2 days from arrival at the competent police directorate or police station.
+Legal and natural persons providing accommodation services to third-country nationals on a short-term stay (hotels, hostels, motels, etc.), but also health institutions and tourist boards, have to register foreigners through a tourist community office or electronically, online, within 1 day from the arrival of the foreigner.
+If a foreigner on a short-term stay is staying in Croatia in a private arrangement, (s)he needs to register the accommodation within 2 days from the arrival at the competent police directorate or police station.